neokd/NeoGPT/README.md

         npm i mintlify
         mintlify dev
     ```

 ## Features

-Sure, here are the top 4 features from the provided content:

 - **Hybrid RAG (Keyword based and Semantic Search) 🕵️‍♂️📂:**
    NeoGPT supports a Hybrid Retriever that combines both keyword-based and semantic search functionalities.
 This allows users to perform more nuanced and context-aware searches, enhancing the accuracy and relevance of retrieved information.